CourtHive/tods-competition-factory/documentation/docs/governors/venue-governor.md

 ## modifyVenue

 Courts present on venue will replaced with courts specified in parameters.
 If courts are not present in parameters, courts will be unchanged.
+See examples: [Modifying Venues](../concepts/venues-courts.md#modifying-venues).

 See [Scheduling](/docs/concepts/venues-courts) for more detail on court `dateAvailability`.